 Pay your old car payment to yourself

-Once you have your car paid off, keep making your payment, but transfer it directly into your savings or money market account to use for your next car.
+Once you have your car paid off, keep making your payment, but transfer it directly into your savings account or money market account to use for your next car.
 Don't use this money for any other purpose.

 Buy used